 ROH Collections' Salome exhibition is now available to see on tours of the ROH Thurrock site.

-Items from the Collections can also be seen at the Opera: Passion, Power and Politics exhibition at the V&A Museum, which runs until 25 February 2018.
+Items from the Collections were also at the Opera: Passion, Power and Politics exhibition at the V&A Museum, until 25 February 2018.